CartoDB/carto-vl-training/training-v2/08-animation.md

 ## Animation

-Previously in the CARTO platform you've been able to animate points.
-Now with CARTO VL we can animate lines and polygons also.
-In this section we'll set up a basic animated map and add controls so our viewers can play or pause the animation, and set it's duration.
+*In this section we'll set up a basic animated map of points.
+We will also add controls so our viewers can play or pause the animation, and set it's duration.*

 ### Create a Basic Map

 Let's create a new map using bird migration data.
+  * We're animating points in this map, but one important feature of CARTO VL is that we can also animate polygons and lines.

 1. Paste this into your index.html document: